Skip to content

 Replication

-This page describes how to reproduce every table and figure in the paper.
+This page describes how to reproduce every table and figure in the paper, and the data-access and confidentiality position that governs what can be shared.

 Replication Package

-The package contains all code, processed datasets, and manuscript source files needed to reproduce the results.
+The shareable package contains all code, the output → script map, anonymized derived frames, and manuscript source files needed to reproduce the results from a licensed copy of the BEC microdata.
 The pipeline runs in two stages: a Python data build that produces the analysis Parquets once, and an R analysis pipeline driven by a single master script.

 Repository structure

-Materials live under paper3-frequent-losers/. scripts/ contains the Python build and the numbered R pipeline; data/processed/ holds the Parquet inputs (git-ignored); output/tables/ and output/figures/ hold generated artifacts; the submission-clean manuscript source is in work/v20-editor/submission_clean/.
+Materials live under paper3-frequent-losers/. scripts/ contains the Python build and the numbered R pipeline; data/processed/ holds the Parquet inputs (git-ignored, not redistributable — built locally from a licensed BEC copy); output/tables/ and output/figures/ hold generated artifacts; the submission-clean manuscript source is in work/v22-editor/submission_clean/.

 Software Requirements